CLOSE CALL HEROES

 Which provides plausibility for Saddam's imminent capture.

 Both interviews helped confirm most people's automatic acceptance that Saddam has been captured.
-But, as revealed in Part 1 and Part 2 of this series of articles, that assumption is false.
+But, as revealed in the Intro and Part 1 and Part 2 of this series of articles, that assumption is false.
 The Saddam Hussein capture was a fake.

 And there has been a deliberate campaign to flesh out the bare bones of the 'capture' with carefully arranged supporting details and a number of false-trail conspiracy theories.